alexhornbake/soundChamber/README.md

 - You should see a depth map in the oF window
 - Move around in front of the sensor until a skeleton overlay appears
 - You should now hear sound and be able to control it by moving around!

+### Problems?
+- We had problems with OpenNI on Mavericks - however it works fine on previous OSX versions
+- If you are encountering memory allocation errors, try reseating the Kinect
+- We sometimes had intermittent memory allocation errors beyond this.
+Not sure of the source, but re-compiling and running a few times gets past it